French Press: How to Brew? A Recipe for Deep-Flavored Coffee

 |---|---|

-| Coffee | 6g per every 100ml of water (e.g., 30g per 500ml) |
+| Coffee | 6g for every 100ml of water (e.g., 30g for 500ml) |

-| Grind | Very coarse (like coarse sea salt or breadcrumbs) |
+| Grind | Very coarse (like sea salt) |

 | Water | Filtered, temp.
-94°C – 96°C (201°F – 205°F) |
+94°C – 96°C / 201°F – 205°F |

 | Total time | 9–10 minutes (trust the process!) |